Worcester Catholic Worker community celebrates 30 years on Mason Street

 We have chosen the title Catholic Radical for our paper because radical means, “…proceeding from the root… original; fundamental; reaching to the center or ultimate source.”
 Our labor will be to explore the roots of our faith with a view to becoming hearers and doers of the Word of God.
 This is a radical way of life: what one does is what one is.
 We pray to be animated in everything that we do, no matter how small, by the truth of the Gospels.
 The lives of Saint Francis of Assisi and Saint Thérèse of Lisieux are strong influences upon us.
 We are moved to gratitude for all of God’s gifts by Saint Francis’ embrace of voluntary poverty.
 We are moved to humility by Saint Thérèse’s magnification of God in the ordinariness of her life.

 Our roots run deep and have spread wide through the years.
 The Catholic Worker Movement originated when two people met in 1932.
 Peter Maurin was a philosopher of French peasant stock.
 He had a very literal acceptance of “if anyone needs food or drink, feed them.”
 Dorothy Day, recently converted to Catholicism, sought after the Church of the immigrants, the poor, and ways in which she might serve the Church.
 Between the two was conceived a relatively simple three-point program: houses of hospitality for the works of mercy, round table discussions for “clarification of thought,” and “agronomic universities,” where “scholars could become workers and workers could become scholars.”
-Soon, Dorothy and Peter were publishing a newspaper that expressed solidarity with the workers and an examination of the social system from a Gospel perspective.
+As they began publishing a newspaper that expressed solidarity with the workers and examined the social system from a Gospel perspective, finding the right proofreader for your documents became crucial to maintain the paper’s quality and message.
 Their audience grew quickly.
 Before long, a staff of volunteers began to come together around them.
 Within two years, circulation of the paper grew from the initial 2,500 to a pressing of 150,000 copies.

 By 1936, hundreds of homeless men and women were coming to the doors of the small storefront on Charles Street in New York City for food and shelter.
 As Dorothy would later say, “It just happened.”
 In just ten years, thirty houses of hospitality sprouted up across the country.
 They were characterized by an assemblage of diverse individuals, all bringing their gifts “just as they are” to the work.
 World War II aroused an insistence from the Workers that the works of mercy could not be separated from the works of peace.
 Dorothy stated firmly and simply, “Love your enemies.
 Do good to those who persecute you” (Matt.
 5:44).
 She was arrested several times for refusing to cooperate with New York City’s compulsory civil defense drills.
 The drills ended after 1961, when an annual protest attracted a crowd of thousands to City Hall Park.
 Her radical adoption of the Gospels won over more and more seekers of truth and ignited courage within many who desired a more profound expression of their faith.